Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What's the average days-on-market in Bali in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Bali sits around 95 days, which means most homes take about three months to sell when priced realistically.
+As of early 2026, the estimated average days-on-market for residential properties in Bali is around 95 days, meaning most correctly priced villas and houses take about three months from listing to a signed deal.

 Are properties selling above or below asking in Bali in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Bali is around 94%, meaning buyers typically negotiate about 6% off the initial asking price.
+As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Bali is about 94%, meaning most buyers end up paying roughly 6% below the listed asking price after negotiation.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Bali.